Josh-Joseph/tsc-2019/README.md

 The DQN agent, model, and training code was borrowed heavily from the repository [here](https://github.com/udacity/deep-reinforcement-learning/tree/master/dqn).

+This was tested only on Ubuntu 16.04 using Python 3.5.
 ## Setup

 1. Install pipenv: `pip3 install pipenv`